Shida18719/heritage-housing-issue/README.md

 ---

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## Rationale to map the business requirements to the Data Visualisations and ML tasks

 **Mapping the business requirements:**